The Joy of the Lord

 This is important to Paul because he has thought you have to be a Jew to know God.
 Then, he hears the church announcing peace with God without the trappings of Judaism.
 Jesus has entered his space and says there is room for people of all nations to live before him in peace.

 This makes Paul desperately angry.
 He begins to fight against the enemy he can see—the church.
 But then, Jesus speaks to him as a friend.
 ‘You’re having a hard time Saul.
 Why are you fighting me?’
 Paul has come to God with war in his heart.
 Jesus comes to Paul with an announcement of peace.
-(XXX; James 3).
+(Acts 26:14; James 3).

 Paul now knows the way to have peace with God.
 And he knows this is the way of peace for the world—Jews and Gentiles (2:13-14).